eliarizzetto/quartz/content/notes/sessions/session 001.md

 > [!info]+ My goals for this session
 >
 > * Start reading relevant bibliography and taking notes
-> * Getting more familiar with what concerns the note-taking and notes organization processes, as well as the publication of this diary.
+> * Getting more familiar with what concerns the note-taking and notes organization processes, as well as the publication of this diary

 ## Readings
 The following are the readings I am starting off from, in order to get an overview of [OpenCitations](https://opencitations.net/), bibliometrics and other topics related to [Open Science](https://en.wikipedia.org/wiki/Open_science).